-Your out-of-pocket cost-sharing (coinsurance and copays) for most covered network medical (including mental health/substance abuse) is limited to \$5,000 per person (\$10,000 per family) each calendar year.
-Once your out-of-pocket costs for covered expenses meet these limits, the Plan will usually pay 100% for your (or your family's) network medical and prescription drug covered expenses during the rest of that calendar year.
+Your out-of-pocket cost-sharing (coinsurance and copays) for most covered network medical (including mental health/substance abuse) expenses is limited to \$5,000 per person (\$10,000 per family) for Class I, and to \$6,600 per person (\$13,200 per family) for Class II, each calendar year.
+Once your out-of-pocket costs for covered expenses meet these limits, the Plan will usually pay 100% for your (or your family's) network medical covered expenses during the rest of that calendar year.
+Under Class I benefits, a separate out-of-pocket limit applies to prescription drug expenses (See page D-18).